 6.5 Tower Hamlets is in a unique position with regards to its economy.
-The borough hosts a significant financial services sector and also a large number of small and medium enterprises (SMEs).
-The employment opportunities arising from local development should be accessible to local residents to combat issues of social exclusion and skills mismatch.
+The borough hosts a significant financial services sector and also a large number of small and medium enterprises (SME).
+The arising employment opportunities should be accessible to local residents to combat issues of social exclusion and skills mismatch.
 To ensure a healthy economy for Tower Hamlets, a wide mix of enterprise and commercial spaces must be supported and retained.